COVID-19 Vaccination Requirements for Workers in a high-risk setting Direction (No. 2)

 personal protective equipment is used by the worker in the high-risk setting as required by the responsible person or the employer; and

-the unvaccinated worker in the high-risk setting undertakes a COVID- 19 PCR test before starting work each day, and the test results are provided to the employer as soon as reasonably practicable after the worker receives the test result.
+on commencement of this Direction, on the worker’s next day of work, the unvaccinated worker undertakes a COVID-19 test before commencing duties and every second day thereafter, after commencement of this Direction, and the test results are provided to the employer as soon as reasonably practicable after the worker receives the test result.

 Note: An unvaccinated worker in a high-risk setting may enter, work in, or provide services in a high-risk setting to respond to a critical workforce shortage while workers who meet the COVID-19 vaccination requirements are recruited or alternative arrangements are made to respond to the critical workforce shortage.